MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/azure-hybrid-benefit.md

 1. Go to your Azure Stack HCI cluster resource page.
 1. Under **Settings**, select **Configuration**.
 1. Under **Azure Hybrid Benefit**, select the **Activate** link.
-1. In the **Activate Azure Hybrid Benefit** pane on right, confirm the designated cluster and the number of core licenses you wish to allocate, and select **Activate** again to confirm.
+1. In the **Activate Azure Hybrid Benefit** pane on the right-hand side, confirm the designated cluster and the number of core licenses you wish to allocate, and select **Activate** again to confirm.

     > [!NOTE]
     > You can't deactivate Azure Hybrid Benefit for your cluster after activation.
 Proceed after you have confirmed the changes.